PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic.md

 ## Setting the Player Sprite

 Our story's player actor is currently occupied by a ghost...
 His name is Ghosty, and he is the fallback sprite for any actors without defined animations.
 Let's change our player character by adding a new animation.
-Head over to _Game assets > Animations_
+Head over to `Game assets > Animations`

 We'll see that there aren't any animations right now.
 Click "Add animation" and paste or drop the sprite sheet below.

+Walk left:
+![](../../../assets/images/walk-left.png)

 Set the frame width and height to be 32px.
 Set the frame rate to 6 frames per second.
-Let's name it "Skeleton walk left."
+Let's name the animation "Skeleton walk left."

-Walk left:
-![](../../../assets/images/walk-left.png)

-Now head over to _Game assets > Actors_.
+Now head over to `Game assets > Actors`.
 Click on the player actor and set their walking left animation to the one we just added.
-Use the arrow keys to walk in the game and you should see the animation update!
+Head over to the `Play test` section and use the arrow keys to walk in the game and you should see the animation update!

 Without any other animations set, the actor will infer the other directions.
 We can add the other animations for walking right, up and down.